 Hospitals are not fun.
 It can be hard to sleep with the noise and interruptions.
 You miss the comforts of home.
-You can be exposed to infections and other safety hazards.
-And they’re expensive.
+And you can be exposed to infections and other safety hazards.
+Additionally, they’re expensive.
 Why stay longer than needed?
 What about leaving the hospital against your doctor’s advice?
 Will your health suffer?
 The primary reason to stay is, of course, because your doctor said you should.
 But what if there are alternatives?

 What are the risks of leaving the hospital against your doctor’s advice?

 If you leave before your doctor thinks you should, it’s called a “Discharge against medical advice” (DAMA).
-These discharges are associated with greater risk of hospital readmission, an increased risk of death, and higher costs.
+Importantly, these discharges are associated with greater risk of hospital readmission, an increased risk of death, and higher costs.

 In fact, one study showed that patients leaving against medical advice were 2x more likely to be readmitted to the hospital within 30 days.